getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 - Ensure power and printer notifications don't get stored in Raven.
  - Power notifications such as automatic suspend and wake-from-suspend should no longer get stored in Raven.
 To enable this, I needed to [backport](https://dev.getsol.us/R991:00bfd3db0034c2f5972d95b037f912ed1285f7dd) various desktop-entry hint setting in gnome-settings-daemon for the Solus package and add gnome-power-panel as a spam "app" in the gschema.
  - Additionally added printer notifications since those can get quite spammy for network printers (apparently).
-- Ensure we set button layout in org.gnome.desktop.wm.preferences whenever we set our budgie-wm button layout.
+- Ensured we set button layout in `org.gnome.desktop.wm.preferences` whenever we set our budgie-wm button layout.
-- Implementing a mechanism for hiding Sound widgets when there are no devices, dynamically showing / hiding the Sound Output and Input widgets based on the devices which are plugged in, while still respecting the setting defined in Budgie Desktop Settings
+- Implemented a mechanism for hiding Sound widgets when there are no devices, dynamically showing / hiding the Sound Output and Input widgets based on the devices which are plugged in, while still respecting the setting defined in Budgie Desktop Settings
-- Making it possible to pin Chrome Apps (and keep them separated from Chrome itself) as well as resolving issues with tracking LibreOffice windows.
+- Made it possible to pin Chrome Apps (and keep them separated from Chrome itself) as well as resolving issues with tracking LibreOffice windows.
 For a comprehensive explanation on all the engineering behind this, I'd suggest reading [this commit](https://dev.getsol.us/R465:8b7843ecc4ad83d25fe29408a5facfe7b541aaa6).
 - DIALOG and SPLASHSCREEN window types are now rightfully ignored.

 ---

-It's no understatement to say this has been a truly amazing year for Solus.
-Throughout the year, our community has grown alongside the amount of contributions to the project itself.
-Despite a few setbacks, we've gained new team members, bolstered our infrastructure, and made strides in various areas like tooling and our flagship desktop environment.
-Our development efforts this year around Budgie, Software Center, and tooling have been pivotal in getting the Solus ship into tip-top shape and preparing us for future adventures in 2019.
-We look forward to giving you a sneak peek into some of our plans in our upcoming blog post, bringing you along for the journey and enabling you to help shape Solus for years to come.
-There is always more work for us to do and more improvements to be made as we strive for technical excellence.
+It is no understatement to say this has been a truly amazing year for Solus.
+Throughout the year, our community has grown alongside the number of contributions to the project itself.
+Despite a few setbacks, we have gained new team members, bolstered our infrastructure, and made strides in various areas like tooling and our flagship desktop environment.
+Our focus on Budgie, Software Center, and tooling in 2018 has been pivotal in getting the Solus ship into tip-top shape and preparing us for future adventures in 2019.
+We look forward to giving you a sneak peek into some of our plans in our upcoming blog post, bringing you on our journey and enabling you to help shape Solus for years to come.
+There is always more work for us to do and more improvements to be made as we continue to strive for technical excellence.

 So thank you for all of your contributions, your kind words, and your support.
-Thank you for believing in the **shared vision** of Solus.
-We couldn't do this without all of you, our users.
+Most of all, thank you for believing in the **shared vision** of Solus.
+We couldn't do this without all of you.

 Signing off,